Life is not merely being alive, but being well. ....Martial

-Glycemic index measures the rate at which sugars in food are released to the blood stream.
+Glycemic index (GI) measures the rate at which sugars in food are released to the blood stream.
 Food stuffs including fruits, vegetables, and animal products, vary in the amount and composition of sugars (carbohydrates) they contain.
-This variation causes foods to have different effects on the glucose level in the blood stream.
+This variation causes foods to have different glycemic index and glycemic load and therefore, variable effects on the sugar level in the blood stream.

 Foods containing carbohydrates that are released rapidly to the blood stream have high glycemic index, whereas foods that release carbohydrates slowly have low glycemic index.